Get to know Jacob W. Gent

 When I’m not at work, you can find me…

-Hitting the gym early in the morning and at yoga classes with my wife on weekends.
+Hitting the gym early in the morning.
 I love spending time with close friends, trying my hand at new recipes and hosting my annual “Rib Fest” every summer.
-I enjoy gaming and reading or watching historical fiction, crime dramas, and sci-fi.
+I enjoy gaming, historical fiction, crime dramas, and sci-fi.